-Importing Data From the IDL Session
+Importing Data from the IDL Session

 Variables in your current IDL session can be imported into the Data Manager to be visualized in an iTool.
 Once you have entered variables into the IDL session at the command line, you can import a variable directly from the Data Manager dialog, or by using File \rightarrow Import.
+See Chapter 6, "Importing and Writing Data into Variables" in the Using IDL manual for information on how to create variables that contain data within an IDL session.